luke-clifton/shh/shh/README.md

 ## Usage

-Enable Template Haskell and load the environment
+Enable Template Haskell and load the environment.
+It is also strongly recommended to use `ExtendedDefaultRules`.

     {-# LANGUAGE TemplateHaskell #-}
+    {-# LANGUAGE ExtendedDefaultRules #-}
     $(loadEnv SearchPath)

 You now have all your executables available as simple to read Haskell